xstr-me/api-spec/.github/instructions/workspace.instructions.md

 ## Issue and PR Workflow
 **MANDATORY**: Every feature or bugfix MUST follow this workflow:

+### Issue Management Rules
+- **If given issue number (e.g., "implement issue #27")**:
+  - Issue already exists - proceed directly to implementation
-1. **Create Issue First**: Always create a GitHub issue before starting work
+  - Do NOT create a new issue
+  - If issue cannot be found, ask for clarification
+- **If no issue number provided**:
+  - Check existing issues first with `gh issue list`
+  - Only create new issue if no matching issue exists
   - Use GitHub CLI (`gh issue create`) for issue creation

-   - Use descriptive title and detailed description
-   - Add appropriate labels (feature, bug, enhancement, etc.)
+### Workflow Steps
+1. **Issue Verification**:
+   - If issue number provided: verify it exists, proceed to step 2
-   - If no description provided by user, create comprehensive issue description
+   - If no number: check existing issues, create only if needed
 2. **Create Feature Branch**: Branch from `develop` using format `feat/ISSUE-{number}-{short-description}`
 3. **Reference Issue**: All commits should reference the issue number
 4. **Create PR**: Use GitHub CLI (`gh pr create`) and MUST close the issue using "Closes #X" or "Fixes #X"